How to Paint with Sprayer

 Curious about paint sprayers but not sure where to start?
 In this beginners guide, we explain how to paint with sprayer and techniques for spray painting your house interior and exterior.

 Maintaining a house can be a costly undertaking for just about any homeowner.
-Every 15 to 20 years, you need to replace the shingles on your roof, and carpeting should be replaced every 10 to 15 years.
-Naturally, every 5 to 10 years you will also need to repaint your home, inside and out.
+Every 15-20 years, you need to replace the shingles on your roof, and carpeting should be replaced every 10-15 years.
+Naturally, every 5-10 years you will also need to repaint your home, inside and out.
+A fresh coat of paint can have the power to change our mood, and also makes our home more appealing to visitors.

 Why Paint Your House with a Sprayer?